Pirate FlagPirates and PrivateersPirate Flag

 I enjoy watching both series and am getting more caught up in their stories.
 Each entertains in its own way and both have plenty to offer the pirate-loving fan.

-William Jagger was not the man who slew Blackbeard.
+William Jagger is not the man who slays Blackbeard.
 Lieutenant Robert Maynard and his men have that distinction.
-Irwin and I were both somewhat confused with the writers' portrayal of this character, since the governor isn't often referred to by name.
+Irwin and I are both somewhat confused with the writers' portrayal of this character, since the governor isn't often referred to by name.
 (I actually had to cull through the NBC website to find his name.)
-The other problem with this character's identity is that Maynard never served as governor of Jamaica.
-I'm not certain why NBC and/or the writers felt it necessary to alter the historical facts, but doing so is another example of an historical inaccuracy relating to Blackbeard in Crossbones.
+The other problem with this character's identity is that Maynard never serves as governor of Jamaica.
+I'm not certain why NBC and/or the writers feel it necessary to alter the historical facts, but doing so is another example of an historical inaccuracy relating to Blackbeard in Crossbones.

-During the Age of Sail, there was definitely a distinction among a ship’s company as to whether a man was an officer or just one of the crew.
-In the Royal Navy, many officers felt themselves above those who worked aboard, and honor was a major concern, even though dueling was frowned upon and/or forbidden.
+During the Age of Sail, there is definitely a distinction among a ship’s company as to whether a man is an officer or just one of the crew.
+In the Royal Navy, many officers feel themselves above those who work aboard, and honor is a major concern, even though dueling is frowned upon and/or forbidden.

-Women were owners of both brothels and publick houses or taverns.
-Oftentimes, they became proprietors when their husbands died.
-Whether she had sufficient power and influence to cut off pirates’ rum would depend on the amount of power, influence, and respect the pirates had for her and her precious commodity.
-Another factor that might influence this was where the location of the publick house and its proximity to government representatives (if any were present).
+Women are owners of both brothels and publick houses or taverns.
+Oftentimes, they become proprietors when their husbands die.
+Whether she has sufficient power and influence to cut off pirates’ rum will depend on the amount of power, influence, and respect the pirates have for her and her precious commodity.
+Another factor that may influence this is the location of the publick house and its proximity to government representatives (if any are present).

 Remaining Episodes

-This is the third and final review of Crossbones and Black Sails Season 1.
-It is fitting to combine the final episodes into one review as these shows really dealt with bringing their treasure-getting plans to a conclusion.
+This is the third and final review of Crossbones and Black Sails (season 1).
+It is fitting to combine the final episodes into one review as these shows really deal with bringing their treasure-getting plans to a conclusion.

 Long before this takes place, Blackbeard meets with a hermit/inventor who lives away from the town.
 This individual is preparing floating mines to sink the treasure fleet and, of course, there is a contraption for breathing underwater so they can collect the sunken treasure.
-While the chronometer was being fixed and enough mines were made, there was a chance for the other characters to become better known.
-There’s a little mischief, a bit more romance, and even a brain surgery for an ailing Blackbeard.
+While the chronometer is being fixed and enough mines are made, there is a chance for the other characters to become better known.
+There’s a little mischief, a bit more romance, and even brain surgery for an ailing Blackbeard.

 At this point it becomes evident why there have been so few scenes aboard ship.
 The scriptwriters are not familiar with sailing ships or the Royal Navy in the Age of Sail.
 Some of the commands used are un-piratical, un-seamanlike, and anachronistic to the time period!

-Now fully in command, Blackbeard orders the ship turned towards Jaegger’s vessel and then orders “Full Speed Ahead!”
-Jaegger sees this and orders his ship readied to fight by saying, “Sound General Quarters” and “Battle Stations”!
+Now fully in command, Blackbeard orders the ship turned toward Jaegger’s vessel and then orders “Full Speed Ahead!”
+Jaegger sees this and orders his ship readied to fight by saying, “Sound General Quarters” and “Battle Stations!"

 In case this needs explaining, only ships with engines can be set for Full Speed.
-In the Age of Sail a Marine drummer would “Beat to Quarters” to alert the crew to assemble at their assigned fighting spots.
+In the Age of Sail, a Marine drummer will “Beat to Quarters” to alert the crew to assemble at their assigned fighting spots.
 The “Watch, Station, & Quarter Bill” lists all the different evolutions done aboard ship, where each person on the ship should be at that time, which Mess one is assigned to, and where one sleeps.
 There is no entry on the form referred to as a “Battle Station.”
-If this story was about World War II, they would have been accurate commands!
+If this story were about World War II, these would have been accurate commands!

 Instead of dropping the mines to sink the treasure fleet, Blackbeard has the barrels holding them kept onboard.
 As they near Jaegger’s ship, he orders the barrels dropped overboard while they are still lashed together.
 At least one barrel strikes the navy ship’s hull and explodes in flames.

 Blackbeard heads back to his island alive but empty-handed.
 His crew is angry and sullen over their lack of riches and Charlie’s murder.
 They confront Blackbeard at his home and tell him he must pay for his crimes.
-Suddenly cannon-shot whistles into the island, causing great destruction.
-(Somehow Jaegger and his men had put out the fire raging belowdecks, rescued Charlie from the sea, and learned where Blackbeard’s island could be found.)
+Suddenly cannon shot whistles into the island, causing great destruction.
+(Somehow Jaegger and his men have put out the fire raging belowdecks, rescued Charlie from the sea, and learned where Blackbeard’s island could be found.)
+The ship of the line unleashes broadside after broadside.
+(I suppose it’s an allowable effect to have solid round shot explode on impact, even though it’ll be more than 100 years before this really happens!)

 Next, Jaegger leads a contingent of Royal Marines onto the island and a great battle ensues with casualties heavy on both sides.
 Jaegger and Blackbeard exchange pistol shots.
 After Jaegger falls dead, the Marines retreat and the ship leaves the harbor.